 Underlying a parent's outlook on life will most likely be a set of values that determine priorities and choices.
 As a child observes a parent who is honest, compassionate, and involved in service to others, similar values will be adopted by the child and will be used as a guideline as they grow and mature.

 Children will also benefit from faith-based beliefs modeled by parents and grandparents, as they search for guidelines for life choices and deeper meaning.
 Fostering a sense of spirituality in children helps expand their understanding that there is a width and depth to life beyond their limited childhood world.

 Modeling a Broader Perspective

 As a child moves beyond his own family into the world of school, parents have the opportunity to model attitudes of acceptance towards those who are different than the immediate family.
 As children begin to befriend others from various cultures and faiths backgrounds, their parents will either offer an attitude of tolerance toward differences in appearances, abilities, and backgrounds or an attitude of prejudice.

 Joy of Living

-Children with parents who have fine tuned their awareness of the beauty of nature, are fortunate.
-Whether they are looking at an autumn tree out their bedroom window, or taken on an African safari or to see Niagra Falls, a child who is taught to appreciate God's creation is rich indeed.
+Children with parents who have fine-tuned their awareness of the beauty of nature are fortunate.
+Whether they are looking at an autumn tree out their bedroom window, or taken on an African safari or to see Niagara Falls, a child who is taught to appreciate the world outside is rich indeed.

 Parenting is a "do what I do" endeavor.
 It calls one to be the best they can be for the sake of their children.
 It increases one's integrity and honesty toward living.